tevador/nppow/README.md

 ### Heuristics

 This inherent "randomness" of NPP partially explains the lack of good heuristics (unlike other NP-hard problems).
-Although the problem has been studied for decades, the best heuristic to date is the Karmarkar and Karp (KK) algorithm.
-This algorithm runs in polynomial time and in each step, the two biggest numbers in the list are replaced by their difference (this is equivalent to placing each of the two elements in opposite subsets).
+Although the problem has been studied for decades, the best polynomial time heuristic to date is the Karmarkar and Karp (KK) algorithm.
+This algorithm progressively replaces the two biggest numbers in the list by their difference (this is equivalent to placing each of the two elements in opposite subsets).
 At the end, just one number remains, which represents the final difference of sums of the two subsets.

 The quality of the solution provided by the KK algorithm depends on the value of q.
 For very small values of q, KK always gives the perfect partition.
 For larger values of q, the result is almost always suboptimal.